milanabraham/calender-project/README.md

 # calender-project
-basic one month calender-project using html , css and js
+basic one month calender-project using html , css and JavaScript